tianle91/tianle91.github.io/_posts/2023-11-03-Are Ad Exchanges similar to Stock Exchanges.md

 That being saide, this is just an optional piece since publishers always have the option to auction the ad slot to the highest bidder.
 Publishers may also offload the work to supply-side platforms.

 # What does an ad exchange do?
-We now have the following pieces of an ad market:
+We now have the following pieces of an ad market from the demand and supply sides:
 - **Ad creatives** The content of an ad.
 - **Ad targeting** Where the ad should be shown.
 - **Bidding** The amount advertisers are willing to pay for an ad to be shown on *specific site* to a *specific set of users*.